 Adding to our desire to have you experience the Wizarding World at its best, we’ve also planned our visits to Diagon Alley and Hogsmeade in the evening.
 It’s almost universally agreed – and certainly our belief – that The Wizarding World of Harry Potter is even more magical once the sun goes down.

 Finally, because we’re able to spread our touring over three days, we’ve included free time in our plan, when you can return to your hotel or do as you please.

 What if I don’t have Express Passes?

 This plan is written for guests with Express Pass access.
-It’s likely you already know that unlimited Express Pass access is a benefit guests receive when staying at three of the four of Universal’s hotels.
-However, this complimentary benefit is not extended to guests staying at Cabana Bay Beach Resort because of its moderate/value pricing.
+It’s likely you already know that unlimited Express Passes are a benefit guests receive when staying at three of the six on-site hotels.
+However, this complimentary benefit is not extended to guests staying at Cabana Bay Beach Resort, Aventura Hotel, or Sapphire Falls Resort because of their value/moderate pricing.

 What if I’m staying off-site?

 Yes, you can still use this plan if you’re staying off-site.
 Just keep in mind these important factors: first, depending on your travel plans, you may or may not have access to Early Park Admission, so you’ll need to adjust the plan accordingly.
 (If you’re not sure about EPA, see our guide.)